LakshmiRadhakrishnan09/AWS-Security-Specialist/VPC.md

 Add Virtual Private Gateway(VGW) to VPC.
 Add Customer Gateway(CGW- software or hardware) on on-premise network.
 Virtual Private Gateway is configured with customer gateway details.
 Is there a single point of failure?
 At AWS side VPN uses 2 tunnels each ending at different AZ.
 Customer Gateway is a single point of failure.
 For HA, we need to customer gateways in different data center.
 Two VPN connections from the same VGW but to different CGW. \

-Add Virtual Private Gateway(VGW) to VPC.
-Add Customer Gateway(CGW- software or hardware) on on-premise network.
-Virtual Private Gateway is configured with customer gateway details.
-Is there a single point of failure?
-At AWS side VPN uses 2 tunnels each ending at different AZ.
-Customer Gateway is a single point of failure.
-For HA, we need two customer gateways in different data center.
-Two VPN connections from the same VGW but to different CGW. \--

 VPN1: AWS VPC --- VGW(AZ1) --- Datacenter-1, AWS VPC ---- VGW(AZ2) ---- Datacenter -1 \
 VPN2: AWS VPC --- VGW(AZ1) --- Datacenter-2, AWS VPC ---- VGW(AZ2) ---- Datacenter -2 \